Nation’s Leading Art Dealers Come Together in New York for The Art Show, February 27–March 1, 2020

 ADAA Member Presentations at The Art Show 2020

-Recognized for its high quality, curated presentations, The Art Show 2020 is a platform for ADAA member galleries to extend their programs beyond the gallery walls and design insightful exhibitions that create a completely distinct and intimate fair experience.
-The 2020 edition will feature over 40 intimately scaled solo presentations—including 18 dedicated to female artists—as well as joint, thematic, and dual presentations that offer new perspectives on influential artists and opportunities for in-depth exploration of up-and-coming and underrecognized contributions to art history.
+Recognized for its high-quality curated presentations, The Art Show 2020 is a platform for ADAA member galleries to extend their programs beyond their gallery walls and design insightful exhibitions that collectively create a distinct and intimate fair experience.
+The 2020 edition will feature over 40 intimately scaled solo presentations and 19 exhibitions dedicated to female artists—an unprecedented number for the fair—as well as joint, thematic, and dual presentations that offer new perspectives on influential artists and opportunities for in-depth exploration of up-and-coming and underrecognized contributions to art history.
 The fair will feature many first-time exhibitors, including David Kordansky Gallery, Andrew Kreps Gallery, McClain Gallery, Gallery Wendi Norris, Franklin Parrasch Gallery, Ricco/Maresca Gallery, and Leon Tovar Gallery.

-• A joint presentation by Bortolami and Andrew Kreps Gallery of the late painter Carla Accardi;
+• A joint presentation by Bortolami Gallery and Andrew Kreps Gallery of the late painter Carla Accardi;

 • Pavel Zoubok’s presentation of sculptures by Vanessa German, the sculptor, writer, and activist, whose works will come together in an immersive installation;

 • Paintings by Jane Wilson that have not been exhibited publicly for more than three decades, presented by DC Moore Gallery;

 • An exhibition showcasing the work of Mercedes Pardo, the Venezuelan master and leader in geometric abstraction, presented by Sicardi | Ayers | Bacino;

 • Seminal Op Art pieces by Edna Andrade, exhibited by Locks Gallery;